dmartinpro/seldonio.github.com/configuration.md

 }
  {% endhighlight %}

-The possible values follow the availble configuration parameters for Apache DBCP2.
+The possible values follow the available configuration parameters for Apache DBCP2.
 The defaults have been set for Mysql Replication driver settings.
 You will need to modify the settings for your own setup.
 The full set of settings and defaults are show below:

  {% highlight json %}
 {"dbs":